 - advising electric utilities, energy and commodity traders, independent power producers, and natural gas pipelines on FERC, CFTC, and antitrust enforcement and litigation risks in connection with business initiatives and strategies

-- representing electricity and natural gas companies in merger and acquisition-related regulatory proceedings
+- representing traditional electricity and natural gas utilities and holding companies in merger and acquisition-related regulatory proceedings

 - representing energy companies in FERC Office of Enforcement audits